Kitchen Layout Considerations: Designing an Efficient Work Triangle

 Bringing It All Together

 It’s a delicate dance, to be sure.
-But with careful planning and a keen eye for detail, you can design a kitchen that’s not just beautiful, but an absolute joy to work in.
-So the next time you’re elbow-deep in meal prep, you’ll be grateful for those well-placed appliances and thoughtful traffic patterns.
+But with careful planning and a keen eye for detail, you can design a kitchen that’s not just beautiful, but genuinely enjoyable to work in.
+The next time you’re elbow-deep in meal prep, you’ll be grateful for those well-placed appliances and thoughtful traffic patterns.

-At the end of the day, that’s the true mark of a successful kitchen remodel — a space that intuitively supports the way you cook, clean, and entertain.
-With the work triangle as your guide, you’re well on your way to culinary bliss.
+That’s the true mark of a successful kitchen remodel: a space that intuitively supports the way you cook, clean, and entertain.
+With the work triangle as your guide, you’re well on your way to a kitchen that works as hard as you do.

 Leave a Comment